-Do I need to worry about chlorine in my water?
+Do I need to worry about Chlorine and Chloramine in my water?

 Well…Yes!
 Of course you should worry about chlorine!
 That means you also have to worry about the chlorine that gets into your system via showers, hot tubs and swimming pools.

-Certainly, we need to treat our water sources to protect ourselves and our families from water-born contaminants like viruses, bacteria, Giardia and other parasites and chlorine is really good for this.
-Chlorine is the most used chemical to do this job, but after it has done its job it should be filtered out in both our drinking water and in the water we shower with.
+Certainly, we need to treat our water sources to protect ourselves and our families from water-born contaminants like viruses, bacteria, Giardia and other water-born protozoa and parasites and chlorine is really good for this.
+Chlorine and Chloramine are the most used chemical to do this job, but after it has done its job it should be filtered out in both our drinking water and in the water we shower with.